dunnlab/isoseq/readme.md

 # Dunn Lab isoseq workflow

 Adapted from the excellent workflow developed by Natasha Picciani at https://github.com/npicciani/podocoryna/tree/main/ref_optimization .
+This workflow is based on the phylogenetic refinement of transcriptomes described in [this manuscript](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0244202).

 ## Installation